jallier7/Pricing-C-/README.md

 # C++ Project: Option pricing with Black-Scholes and Monte Carlo models.

 ## Authors
-- Théo
+- Théo MORET
-- Jérôme
+- Jérôme ALLIER
-- Bastien
+- Bastien CANNARD

 ## Task Distribution
 - **Théo**: Development and Implementation of the Black-Scholes and Monte Carlo models for price trajectory simulation.
 Backtesting of models using online pricers.